bryanyanay/odin-signup-form/README.md

-This is the signup form project from The Odin Project, for practicing creating forms and css.
+This is the signup form project from The Odin Project, for practicing creating forms and styling it with css.